 Use Barriers and Traps

-Snails hate crossing certain surfaces.
+Snails dislike crossing certain surfaces.
 Try:

 Introduce Natural Predators

-Encourage wildlife that feeds on snails:
+Encourage the wildlife that feeds on snails:

 - Provide shelter like log piles or a small pond to attract them.